pcfmello/react-star-wars-films-list/README.md

 # REACT STAR WARS FILMS LIST
 It's a site containing the Star Wars film list and the data of each one as Directors, Producers, Episode numbers, Release date and others.
+It is responsive and have a different presentation for mobile.

 It has been developed usinig:
 * ES6+